Smoke signal: History and usage

 In ancient China, soldiers along the Great Wall sent smoke signals on its beacon towers to warn one another of enemy invasion.
 The colour of the smoke communicated the size of the invading party.
 By placing the beacon towers at regular intervals, and situating a soldier in each tower, messages could be transmitted over the entire 7,300 kilometres of the Wall.
 Smoke signals also warned the inner castles of the invasion, allowing them to coordinate a defense and garrison supporting troops.

-In ancient Sri Lanka, soldiers stationed on the mountain peaks would alert each other of impending enemy attack (from English, Dutch or Portuguese people) by signaling from peak to peak.
-In this way, they were able to transmit a message to the King in just a few hours.

-Misuse of the smoke signal is known to have contributed to the fall of the Western Zhou Dynasty in the 8th century BCE.
-King You of Zhou had a habit of fooling his warlords with false warning beacons in order to amuse Bao Si, his concubine.
+Misuse of the smoke signal is traditionally considered to have contributed to the fall of the Western Zhou dynasty in the 8th century BCE.
+King You of Zhou was said to have had a habit of fooling his warlords with false warning beacons to amuse Bao Si, his concubine.

+From at least the 13th century onwards, the use of smoke signals is documented in the cities, castles, towers, and villages of northern and central Italy as a means of warning of enemy approach in times of war.
+A single column of smoke would indicate that the enemy forces were large in number, whereas two columns signified that the threat consisted of only a small contingent.
+At night, the same signals were conveyed by means of fires or lanterns.

+During Sri Lanka's Kandyan period, soldiers stationed on the mountain peaks alerted each other of impending enemy attack (from English, Dutch or Portuguese people) by signaling from peak to peak.
+In this way, they could transmit a message to the King in just a few hours.

 North American indigenous peoples also communicated via smoke signal.
 Each tribe had its own signaling system and understanding.
-A signaler started a fire on an elevation typically using damp grass, which would cause a column of smoke to rise.
-The grass would be taken off as it dried and another bundle would be placed on the fire.
+A signaler started a fire on an elevation typically using damp grass, which caused a column of smoke to rise.
+The grass was taken off as it dried and another bundle was placed on the fire.
 Reputedly the location of the smoke along the incline conveyed a meaning.
-If it came from halfway up the hill, this would signify all was well, but from the top of the hill it would signify danger.
+If it came from halfway up the hill, it signaled that all was well; but from the top of the hill, it signified danger.

-Smoke signals remain in use today.
-The College of Cardinals uses smoke signals to indicate the selection of a new Pope during a papal conclave.
-Eligible cardinals conduct a secret ballot until someone receives a vote of two-thirds plus one.
-The ballots are burned after each vote.
-Black smoke indicates a failed ballot, while white smoke means a new Pope has been elected.

 Colored smoke grenades are commonly used by military forces to mark positions, especially during calls for artillery or air support.

 Smoke signals may also refer to smoke-producing devices used to send distress signals.

 Examples

+The Catholic Church

+Since the 19th century the College of Cardinals has used smoke signals to indicate the taking of a vote during a papal conclave.
+Eligible cardinals conduct a secret ballot until a Papal candidate receives a vote of two-thirds plus one.
+The ballots are burned after each vote; since 1914 black smoke has indicated a failed election, and white smoke means a new pope has been elected.